malin-as/hanami-sequel/README.md

     $ hanami sequel model NAME

 Where `NAME` is the name of the model.
 This creates a database migration, a Sequel model and a spec file.
+Additionally, a Sequel spec helper file will be created if none exists.

 #### Create a database migration